aelliixx/SAP-1_Emulator/README.md

 ------
 ### `.sap` files

 Traditionally, SAP-1 is programmed by hand, by changing the address the MAR is pointing to and manually loading the instruction into the RAM.
-To speed up this rather tedious process, this modivied version of the SAP-1 emulator reads its instructions from a file. `.sap` file is an ordinary text file with a changed extension, so it'll still work if you feed it a `.txt`.
+To speed up this rather tedious process, this modified version of the SAP-1 emulator reads its instructions from a file.

+For SAP-1.cpp a `.sap` file is an ordinary text file with a changed extension, so it'll still work if you feed it a `.txt`.

+For SAP-Args.cpp a file ending in `.sap` must be provided.

 ------
 #### A sample program